HsinChang/CNL-tree-ranking/reading_notes.md

     $s$ source, $o$ object, a path $P_{s, o}=v_{1}, v_{2} \ldots v_{n}$
 2. *Comments*: Shorter paths are still preferred, here e $k(v)$ is the degree of entity $v$, i.e., the number of WKG statements in which it participates.
 It is a similar idea to the specificity used in ConnectionLens

-### Finding Top-k Min-Cost Connected Trees in Databases
+### Finding Top-k Min-Cost Connected Trees in Databases [4]
-#### Answers
-1. GST (group Steiner tree) problem
-## References
+Comments: It is way better wr

 [1] Elbassuoni, Shady, and Roi Blanco.
 "Keyword search over RDF graphs."
-Proceedings of the 20th ACM international conference on Information and knowledge management.
+Proceedings of the 20th d knowledge management.
 2011.

 [2] Le, Wangchao, et al. "Scalable keyword search on large RDF data."
 IEEE Transactions on knowledge and data engineering 26.11 (2014): 2774-2788.

 [3]Ciampaglia, Giovanni Luca, et al. "Computational fact checking from knowledge networks."
 PloS one 10.6 (2015).

+[4]Ding, Bolin, et al. "Finding top-k min-cost connected trees in databases."
+2007 IEEE 23rd International Conference on Data Engineering.
+IEEE, 2007.